 Bar Preparation

-The University of Richmond School of Law has implemented the Academic Success program to assist our students in reaching their academic potential during law school and to ensure that our graduates are fully prepared to meet the challenge of the bar exam.
+The University of Richmond School of Law has implemented a Bar Preparation program to support our graduates and help them meet the challenge of the bar exam.

 Expand All